Who am I, anyway?

 When you subscribe for free, you get:

-A copy of the guest post and book giveaway provided before each guest’s appearance; and
+A copy of any guest post and book giveaway provided before each guest’s appearance.

 With a paid subscription, you get: